miraculixx/trackbuild/README.md

 ###Print file names

-Often times we need the release information as a filename.
+Often times we need the version suitable as a filename.
 To do so, pass --filename (or -i) along with any of the above --nice, --full, --display arguments:

         #trackbuild -r alpha --nice --filename
         0.1.0